Tyler-OBrien/SuperSites/README.md

 ## How
 * Download the executable (or build it), and run it once.
 It will generate a bundleconfig.json for you to configure
 * Set up the storages / etc you want to use.
 You can have multiple of the same storage if you want different settings
-* Run it again, and it will output a usable worker.
-Deploy the worker!
+* Run the script with bundle (i.e ./CloudflareSuperSites bundle), and it will output a (hopefully) usable worker.
+Deploy the worker via Wrangler (wrangler publish)!
 If you want to set up CI/CD (not that I would recommend it, this may upload junk/a broken script): [check here!](https://github.com/Tyler-OBrien/personal_website/blob/master/.github/workflows/cloudflare_bundler_deploy.yml)
+* You can use the clean up command (./CLoudflareSuperSites cleanup) with a manifest storage provider configured to clean up old files & manifests.
 ## Show